Sita Ramam (soundtrack): Release

 Vishal Chandrashekhar stated that the film had nearly nine songs, while the album only had four songs.
 The first track "Oh Sita Hey Rama" was released as a single on 9 May 2022.
 It was also released in Tamil as "Hey Sita Hey Rama" and in Malayalam as "Pen Poove Thenvande".
 S. P. Charan, who sang the male portions of the song in Telugu and Tamil, called the song as "timeless" and "beautiful", appreciating Chandrashekhar's composition, lyrics, music, programming.
 The second single track "Inthandham" was released on 1 July, and also released as "Kurumugil" in Tamil and "Aaromal" in Malayalam, respectively.
-The third single, "Kaanunna Kalyanam" was released on 15 July, alongside the Tamil and Malayalam versions, titled "Kannukkule" and "Kannil Kannil", respectively.
+The third single, "Kaanunna Kalyanam" was released on 15 July, alongside the Tamil and Malayalam versions, titled "Kannukkulle" and "Kannil Kannil", respectively.
 The fourth song "Oh Prema" (in Telugu), "Piriyadhey" (in Tamil) and "Thirike Vaa" (in Malayalam), were released alongside the album on 3 August.

 Post the film's release, the song "Eppudo Ninnu" was released as a bonus single through YouTube on 12 August.
 The video song "Tharali Tharali" was released on 19 August.
 The soundtrack of the Hindi version, released on 1 September 2022, featuring all the nine songs from the album, including the film's theme music.